 - Other Common Names: Oneseed juniper, sabina, single-seeded juniper, cherrystone juniper, red berry juniper

-- Native to: Arizona, Colorado, New Mexico, Oklahoma, Texas, Mexico
+- Native Area: Arizona, Colorado, New Mexico, Oklahoma, Texas, Mexico

 Rocky Mountain Juniper

-This is a close relative to the eastern redcedar and thus susceptible to the cedar-apple rust.
+This is a close relative to the eastern redcedar and is susceptible to cedar-apple rust.
 The Rocky Mountain juniper usually grows in a pyramidal shape.
-'Skyrocket' is an especially narrow type that is bluish-green.
+"Skyrocket" is an especially narrow type that is bluish-green.

 - Other Common Names: Mountain red cedar, Rocky Mountain cedar, Colorado redcedar

-- Native to: Western Canada and the United States, Nebraska, Texas and North Dakota
+- Native Area: Western Canada and the United States, Nebraska, Texas and North Dakota

-- Scientific Name: Juniperus osteosperma.
-Synonyms include Juniperus utahensis and Sabina osteosperma.
+- Botanical Name: Juniperus osteosperma, Juniperus utahensis, or Sabina osteosperma.

 - Other Common Names: Bigberry juniper, desert juniper